 Before you apply

-Find out if the Voluntary Cleanup Program (VCP) is right for you.
-If this page doesn’t answer your questions, you may request a free consultation before applying.
+Find out if the Voluntary Cleanup Program (VCP) is right for your cleanup project.
+If your questions aren't answered here, you may request a free technical assistance consultation with the regional VCP Coordinator for the county where your project is located.

-The VCP’s role is to provide technical assistance to people cleaning up a site independently, without Ecology oversight.
-Cleaning up a site independently, with or without help from the VCP, does not commit you to being liable for a site’s cleanup.
-The billing contract you sign with us to join the VCP is an agreement to pay for the time we spend providing technical assistance and evaluating the sufficiency of the cleanup.
-You can leave or re-join the VCP at any time, for any reason.
+The VCP provides technical assistance for independent cleanup projects, with no Ecology oversight.
+Cleaning up a site independently, with or without VCP technical assistance, does not commit you to liability for a site’s cleanup.
+The billing contract you sign with us when joining the VCP is the agreement to pay for our time spent to provide technical services and evaluate the cleanup sufficiency of your project.
+You can leave or re-apply to the VCP at any time, for any reason or no reason.

-After we accept your application to the VCP, we assign a site manager to your project as your primary point of contact.
-You provide the site manager with documentation of your cleanup.
-After submitting your document with a completed request for opinion form, the site manager will review the documentation and issue an opinion on whether your cleanup or proposed cleanup meets MTCA requirements.
+After we accept your application to the VCP, we assign a cleanup project manager to your project as your primary point of contact.
+You'll provide your cleanup project manager with cleanup reports and documents.
+After submitting documentation with a completed request for opinion form, our cleanup project manager will review the documentation and issue a written opinion on whether your cleanup or proposed cleanup meets MTCA requirements.

 Our opinions contain written technical assistance.
 They explain what you need to do to meet state cleanup requirements.
-They may help determine the scope of a site’s investigation and cleanup.
+They may help determine the scope of a site investigation and cleanup.

-When you demonstrate that the site meets all cleanup requirements, we issue a No Further Action (NFA) opinion, remove the site from our Confirmed and Suspected Contaminated Sites List, and update the site status in our statewide database.
+When you demonstrate your site meets all cleanup requirements, we issue a No Further Action opinion, remove your site from our Contaminated Sites List, and update the site status in our statewide database.

 Limitations

-• Completing cleanup through the VCP does not settle liability with the state.
+• Completing a cleanup through the VCP does not settle liability with the state.

 • The VCP does not provide oversight or approval for cleanups.
 The VCP is limited to providing opinions on whether a cleanup meets legal requirements, and what additional work may be necessary.

-• Participating in the VCP does not ensure your cleanup is “substantially equivalent” to an Ecology supervised cleanup.
+• Participating in the VCP doesn't ensure your cleanup is “substantially equivalent” to an Ecology-supervised cleanup.
 A court determination of substantial equivalence is required to recover cleanup costs from a liable party.

-However, our No Further Action opinions normally provide lenders and other government agencies the information they need to determine whether the cleanup protects human health and the environment.
+However, our No Further Action opinions normally provide lenders and other government agencies the information they need to determine whether the cleanup protects people and other living things.

 Cost

 Applying to the Standard VCP process is free.
-We charge an hourly rate billed monthly for the time we spend providing services.
+However, we do charge an hourly rate billed monthly for the time we spend providing services under the VCP process.

-Your cleanup may be eligible for VCP if:
+Your cleanup may be eligible to apply to the VCP if:

-• The contaminant is not petroleum, or petroleum contamination isn’t from a tank or tank-piping system (for tank releases, see PLIA).
+• The contaminant is not petroleum released from a petroleum storage tank system (for all petroleum storage tank releases, see the Petroleum-contaminated sites below).

-• The site is not part of an Ecology-supervised cleanup with an ongoing Potentially Liable Person dispute.
+• The site isn't part of a cleanup project supervised or conducted by Ecology or the U.S. Environmental Protection Agency with an ongoing Potentially Liable Person dispute.

-• The contamination does not pose a significant or immediate threat to human health or the environment.
+• The contamination does not pose a significant or immediate risk to people or other living things.

 • The site is not a landfill.

-Contamination from dry cleaning, automotive repair, and spills are all typically eligible for VCP.
-Complete an Eligibility Form to see if your cleanup project may be eligible to apply to VCP.
+Contamination from dry cleaning, automotive repair, and spills are typically eligible for VCP.
+Complete an Eligibility form to see if your cleanup project may be eligible to apply to VCP.
 You may also request a free consultation before applying.

 Other cleanup options

-• Ecology supervised cleanups: We provide both formal oversight and approval of cleanups through our supervised cleanup process.
-Cleanup sites that do not qualify for the VCP can contact Ecology’s regional office contacts to discuss supervised cleanup options.
+• Ecology-supervised cleanups: We provide both formal oversight and approval of cleanups through our supervised cleanup process.
+For cleanup sites that don't qualify to apply to the VCP, you can contact Ecology’s regional office contacts to discuss supervised cleanup options.

-• Independent cleanups without VCP participation: The majority of cleanups in Washington are conducted as independent remedial actions.
-Some doing independent remedial actions choose to work with VCP to receive a No Further Action opinion.
-You may also conduct an independent remedial action without joining the VCP, but there will be no opportunity to get a No Further Action opinion.
+• Independent cleanups without applying to VCP: The majority of cleanups in Washington are conducted as independent remedial actions.
+Some of these sites may choose to work with the VCP with the end goal of receiving a No Further Action opinion from us.
+You may also conduct an independent remedial action without applying to the VCP, but there'll be no opportunity to get a No Further Action opinion from us.

-• Petroleum-contaminated sites: The Pollution Liability Insurance Agency (PLIA) provides technical assistance for releases of petroleum or heating oil from tank systems.
-PLIA is a separate agency, not an Ecology program.
+• Petroleum-contaminated sites: The Pollution Liability Insurance Agency (PLIA) Technical Assistance Program (TAP) provides informal site-specific technical consultations and issues written opinion letters to people conducting independent cleanups at qualifying heating oil and other petroleum storage tank cleanup sites.
+PLIA is a separate agency and is not an Ecology program.